The Butternut Cabin is open year-round and is located in the Sleepy Hollow trail network in Huntington, VT. Amenities

 Please reference the “Recreation” tab for trail information.

-The Butternut Cabin can be reserved for $100/night and in the winter for $145/night (ski passes included!) and VT Huts members will receive a 15% discount using their custom member number.
+The Butternut Cabin can be reserved in the summer for $100/night and in the winter for $145/night (ski passes included!) and VT Huts members will receive a 15% discount using their custom member number.
 The reservation is for exclusive use of the entire hut for the night of your reservation.
 Individual beds cannot be reserved.

 *All rates subject to 9% Vermont Rooms and Meals Tax.

 Access to Butternut Cabin is via a 1-mile cross country ski/snowshoe/hike/bike from the Sleepy Hollow Inn Ski & Bike Center.
 You must snowshoe or ski up in the winter, and you must hike or bike up in the summer.
 It is carry in and carry out for all your belongings.
 Vehicles are not permitted on the trails.

 In the winter, four ski/snowshoe passes are included in the price of the cabin!
 Guests in excess of that number should purchase day passes online (for either skiing or snowshoeing depending how they get up there.
 1 day pass is good for 2 days of skiing for cabin guests (getting up there, and getting back the next day).
 Snowshoers must go on separate trails than the skiers.
 No walking or snowshoeing on the groomed ski trails.
 Check in is after 3 pm and check out is 10 am.
 Day time check-in is strongly encouraged!

 Guests enjoy full use of the cabin, porch, and outhouse.
 There are some day-users who hike or bike to the cabin and sometimes like to come onto the porch to enjoy the view.
 Cabin guests can put a sign out (sign located in cabin) to discourage porch visitors.